Cross-Bore Inspections

 To mitigate these risks, prevention programs should incorporate thorough inspections both before and after construction for new utility installations and replacements of existing infrastructure.

-CES has proven experience with many of the nation’s largest gas utilities when it comes to identifying cross-bores.
+CES has proven experience with many of the nation’s largest gas utilities and fiber/telecom providers when it comes to identifying cross-bores.
 We take a proactive, technology-driven approach to cross-bore prevention and detection.

 Before Construction Begins